216 – Work Hours

 You are considered on-duty when you sign-on (SO) and are in Harris County.
 You are considered off-duty when you go off-duty (OD) or leave Harris County.

 When you arrive at the location, you are considered on-duty.
-When you leave “for the day,” you are considered off-duty.
+When you leave the location, “for the day,” you are considered off-duty.

-D. When you are either off-duty or on call and receive an assignment to go to a specific scene or place for some event (e.g., a shooting scene, surveillance, etc.):
+1. Off-duty or on call and receive an assignment: (e.g., a shooting scene, surveillance, etc.):

 You are considered on-duty when you SO and are enroute to that location.
 You are considered off-duty when you OD from the assignment.

-E. When you are off-duty and come across an emergency that requires you to respond as a police officer:
+1. Off-duty and come across an emergency that requires you to take law enforcement action:

-You are considered on-duty during your response.
-You are considered off-duty when you cease to respond.
+You are considered on-duty during your law enforcement actions.
+You are considered off-duty when those law enforcement actions cease.

 Revision